-For starters, let’s acknowledge the next generation is near.
+For starters, let’s acknowledge the next generation is here.
 Minnesota United, D.C.
-United and Los Angeles FC will all christen new soccer-specific stadiums in the coming years.
+United (and soon, Los Angeles FC) have christened new soccer-specific stadiums.
 Capacities for all three venues fall in the neighborhood of 20,000 seats.

-But many have also taken notice of Atlanta FC’s staggering attendance in its debut season at Mercedes-Benz Stadium.
+But many have also taken notice of Atlanta FC’s staggering attendance in Mercedes-Benz Stadium.
 Crowds of nearly 50,000 have filled the NFL-tailored facility, contributing to a league-wide rise in attendance.
 It begs the question: Should MLS franchises dare to dream bigger with their stadiums?

 Sporting Kansas City and the Goldilocks principle